CHP Officer Shoots, Kills Suspect In Yuba County; Officer Was Dragged During Traffic Stop

 LINDA (CBS13) – A California Highway Patrol officer shot and killed a suspect after a traffic stop in Yuba County led to the officer being dragged several feet, authorities say.

 The scene is near Hammonton Smartsville Road and Dunning Avenue, near the community of Linda.
 According to the Yuba County Sheriff’s Department, several 911 calls came in around 9:35 a.m.
 Tuesday about shots that were reportedly fired during a traffic stop.
-A CHP unit was at that scene, authorities say.READ MORE: Spring Storms Bring More Snow, Rain To NorCal; More Impact Storm Expected Later This Week
+A CHP unit was at that scene, authorities say.READ MORE: Modesto Celebrates Purchase Of 30 Electric School Buses

 CHP has since confirmed that a traffic stop of a stolen vehicle happened in the area.
 At some point during the traffic stop, the driver allegedly hit reverse – causing the officer to be dragged several feet.
-This prompted the officer to fire at the suspect, who ended up driving off and crashing into a fence.READ MORE: 'Unfinished business': Colin Kaepernick Says He's Willing To Come Back To NFL As Backup Quarterback
+This prompted the officer to fire at the suspect, who ended up driving off and crashing into a fence.READ MORE: California Lawmakers Target Gunmakers, Ghost Guns In Bills

 Officers started CPR on the suspect, but CHP says he was pronounced dead at the scene.

-The officer who was dragged suffered moderate injuries, CHP says, and was taken to the hospital.MORE NEWS: Man Dies After Being Found Shot In Car On Gardenia Road In Modesto
+The officer who was dragged suffered moderate injuries, CHP says, and was taken to the hospital.MORE NEWS: Spring Storms Bring More Snow, Rain To NorCal; More Impact Storm Expected Later This Week

 No other information about the suspect, other than that he was male, has been released at this point in the investigation.